cjlearn/present-oo/class-based-oop.md

 ```

 # Function Member
-The function members of a class define the operations it can perform.
+The function members of a class define the operations its instances
+can perform.
 Typically, a function member operates on an instance's data members.

 ```java